Kevin99214/Java/README.md

-# GameOfLife
-Conway's Game of Life
-Created using Java
+# Java
-For BlueJ IDE
+Small Projects created in Java using BlueJ IDE